12 Reasons to Visit Africa – Why Traveling To Africa Is Always A Great Idea

 Lushoto – Tanzania

-Even though deforestation is one of the gravest problems in Africa, the continent is still home to quite some large forests.
+Even though deforestation is one of the gravest problems in Africa, the continent still has extensive forests.

-Most of the primary rainforest in Africa is found in the Democratic Republic of Congo and it’s very difficult to access, but there are other nations that host large forested areas:
+Most of the primary rainforest in Africa is found in the Democratic Republic of Congo, and it’s tough to access, but other nations host large forested areas:

-In West Africa: Congo Brazaville, Cameroon, Equatorial Guinea, Gabon, and Ivory Coast.
+In West Africa: Congo, Brazzaville, Cameroon, Equatorial Guinea, Gabon, and the Ivory Coast.

-In East Africa: Madagascar, North Malawi, West Rwanda, Kenya, and Ethiopia have still good patches of lush forest that can be visited by tourists.
+In East Africa, Madagascar, North Malawi, West Rwanda, Kenya, and Ethiopia still have good patches of lush forest that tourists can visit.

 why travel africa